premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-57. What if the static modifier is removed from the signature of the `main()` method?
+57. What if the static modifier is removed from the signature of the `main()` method?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)